ncatlab/nlab-content/pages/0/2/3/0/320/content.md

 * Joachim Lambek, _Multicategories revisited_, Contemp.
 Math 92 (1989): 217-239.

-Hermida constructed a monadic 2-adjunction between the 2-category of nonsymmetric colored operads in $(Set, \times)$ (which he calls [[multicategories]]) and the 2-category of strict monoidal categories in Theorem 7.2 of this paper:
+Hermida constructed a monadic 2-adjunction between the 2-category of [[multicategories]] and the 2-category of strict monoidal categories in Theorem 7.2 of this paper:

 * {#Hermida2000} [[Claudio Hermida]], _Representable multicategories_, Advances in Mathematics, Volume 151, Issue 2, 2000, 164-225.  ([pdf](https://www.sciencedirect.com/science/article/pii/S0001870899918777/))